FAQs : Frequently Asked Questions

 | ||Up to 3 individual events plus 1 relay event|

 OR 2 individual events plus both relay events.
-This applies to dual meets & Swim Championships
+This applies to dual meets AND Swim Championships

 |4.||How do swimmers qualify for Counties?
 [Top]|